Workshop Series

 - VIBE has the right to refuse any application at its discretion.

-- After submitting your registration form you will receive an email with payment details and an excel file, which has to be filled in with all the information required.
+- After submitting your registration form you will receive an email with payment details.
 Please do not answer to this email as it is a „no-reply“ address.

 Registration Form